uptime-labs/upctl/README.md

 ## upctl

-upctl is a wrapper on helm for easy setup of develpment environments
+upctl is a tool for setting up local development environments using Kubernetes (via Helm) or Docker Compose

 - [1.
 Dependencies](#1-dependencies)
   - [1.1 Software](#11-software)